Sunny Afternoon (musical): Recordings

 On 21 October 2014, four preview tracks from the album, "Dedicated Follower of Fashion", "Dead End Street", "Too Much On My Mind/Tired of Waiting" and the show's title song "Sunny Afternoon" were released via SoundCloud.
-Recorded at London's Konk Studio's, which was established by The Kinks, the album featuring 29 songs, was released on 27 October via BMG Chrysalis.
+Recorded at London's Konk Studio's, which was established by the Kinks, the album of 29 songs was released on 27 October via BMG Chrysalis.